-The central goal of the research at the Eirin-Lopez’s Chromevol Lab at FIU is to study the genetic and epigenetic mechanisms underlying organismal responses and adaptations to changes in the marine environment, most specifically those resulting from pollution (e.g., harmful algal blooms, oil spills, nutrient loading, etc.).
-We approach this objective by characterizing gene expression, patterns of DNA methylation and modifications of histone variants in ecologically and environmentally relevant organisms, notably molluscs and corals, among others.
+The central goal of the research at the Eirin-Lopez’s Chromevol Lab at FIU is to study the genetic and epigenetic mechanisms underlying organismal responses and adaptations to changes in the marine environment, most specifically those resulting from global change and pollution (e.g., harmful algal blooms, oil spills, nutrient loading, etc.).
+We approach this objective by characterizing gene expression, patterns of DNA methylation and histone modifications in ecologically and environmentally relevant organisms, notably molluscs and corals, among others.
 In doing so, our research will develop new tools useful for pollution biomonitoring and will inform management of marine resources, facilitating new approaches for their conservation.

 Take a closer look to our research HERE.

 Bringing knowledge and public service together

 Chromatin structure is dynamically modified in response to environmental signals, establishing different functional domains throughout the genome.
 These modifications represent epigenetic marks, triggering inheritable changes without requiring modifications in the DNA sequence.
 Therefore, epigenetics plays a fundamental role during adaptive responses to environmental signals.
 By investigating the nature and distribution of such marks we aim to: a) elucidate the way in which environmental factors influence phenotypic variation, and b) use this information to develop a new generation of biomarkers to study marine pollution.